Mount syntax

 - /host/path:/container/path:rw

-CLI --mount flags are additive with agent.yaml mounts.
+CLI --mount flags are additive with moat.yaml mounts.
 Both sources are combined at runtime.

 Default workspace mount